Into the Dungeon

 Sharp.
 Like a spear tip.
 It was an angular notch in the stone, completely separate from the rest of the design.

-Hold the rope!
-Rin rushed to run his hand over the “design” again, carefully tracing every bit of it.
+Wait a beat!
+Rin hurriedly ran his hand over the “design” again, carefully tracing every bit of it.

 It’s an inscription!
-Disjoint, angular characters made up three lines stretching across the surface.
+Disjoint, angular characters made up three horizontal lines stretching across the surface.

 So, it’s some kind of sign.
 Rin rubbed his chin, one hand resting lightly against the stone wall for moral support.
 Maybe a way marker?